gfx/h2olog-quic-trace/README.md

 where `$QUIC_TRACE` is the `google/quic-trace` repository path.

-Then, you'll see a QUIC trace viewer like this:
+Then, you'll see a QUIC trace viewer launched like this:

 ![](./quic-trace-viewer.png)